-The Company firmly believes that the IRS' claims are without merit and plans to pursue all available administrative and judicial remedies necessary to resolve this matter.
-To that end, the Company filed a petition in the U.S. Tax Court on

-December 14, 2015, and the IRS filed its answer on February 12, 2016.
+The Company firmly believes that the IRS' claims are without merit and is pursuing, and will continue to pursue, all available administrative and judicial remedies necessary to vigorously defend its position.
+To that end, the Company filed a petition in the U.S. Tax Court on December 14, 2015, and the IRS filed its answer on February 12, 2016.
 On October 4, 2017, the IRS filed an amended answer to the Company's petition in which it increased its transfer pricing adjustment by \$385 million resulting in an additional tax adjustment of \$135 million.
-A trial date has been set for March 5, 2018.
-The Company intends to vigorously defend its position and is confident in its ability to prevail on the merits.

 On June 20, 2017, the Company filed a motion for summary judgment on the portion of the IRS' adjustments related to our licensee in Mexico.
 On December 14, 2017, the U.S. Tax Court issued a decision on the summary judgment motion in favor of the Company.
-This decision effectively reduced the IRS' potential tax adjustment by approximately \$138 million.
+This decision effectively reduced the IRS' potential tax adjustment by approximately \$138 million